 - 3/4 – 1 cup chopped walnuts (optional)

-I love King Arthur’s Unbleached White Whole Wheat Flour, so this is the type of flour that I use for this recipe.
+I love King Arthur’s Unbleached White Whole Wheat Flour, so that’s the type of flour I use for this recipe.

 Then add the flour, baking soda, baking powder, salt, cinnamon and nutmeg.
 Mix very well.